mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/batch-job-profile.md

 ---
 title: BatchJobProfile class
-description: Provides the facilities to configure and launch a batch job.
+description: "Provides the facilities to configure and launch a batch job. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Provides the facilities to configure and launch a batch job.